olafgleba/paul/README.md

 ## Getting started

 1. Open the `Grundfile.js` and set your prefered browser (search for `$BROWSER` comment block)
-2. If you are on OS X execute `build-bower-components.command` and `build-node-modules.command` by double-clicking or run it from the console.
-On Windows execute both `*.bat` files.
+2. If you are on OS X execute `build-bower-components.command` and `build-node-modules.command` by double-click or run it from the console.
+I'll add Windows related scripts soon.
 3. Run `$ grunt` on the console

 You're done.
 Enjoy development...

-## Usage
+## Usage rules

-### Rules:

 * Paul follows a *single direction approach*.
-That means we have **one** main `app/` folder for both, development and deployment.
+That means we have **one** main `app/` output folder for both, development and deployment.
-* **All** of your editable files lives within the `source/` root folder.
+* **All** of your source files lives within the `source/` root folder.
-* **Any** edit or adding/removing files solely takes place within the source/ root folder only (**Never ever** put any of those files into the `app/` folder or edit any files right there, because this will break how things work - your files will be overwritten on the very next task execution).
+* **Any** edit or add/remove solely takes place within the source/ root folder only (**Never ever** put anything into the `app/` folder or edit files right there.
+This will break how things works - your files will be overwritten on the very next task execution).

-### Hints

-* All prepared library plugins are installed as a bower component.
-To find out how to add/remove easily such plugins, search for `$CONCAT` comment block within the `Gruntfile.js`.
-* All stuff within the `source/scss/` folder represents my opinionated way of organizing my SASS files.
-Altough i recommend to give it a try, you are free to replace it anytime to implement your own approach.
-If you want to change the naming of both compiled stylesheets (`styles.scss`, `dated.scss`), you must edit the appropriate config variable within the `Gruntfile.js` (search for `$CSS` comment block) and adapt the paths within your HTML files (`source/html/...`) accordingly.

 ## Documentation

-Actually there is no regular documentation, but all files contains **extensive annotations** and there is a README file in every appropriate folder.
+Actually there is no regular documentation, but all files contains **extensive annotations** and there is a README file within folder where appropriate.
 Hint: Dig into the `Gruntfile.js`.
 The comments in this file will probably gives you a rather comprehensive overview how it all works.

-I also will add a `doc.md` with some workflow examples soon.
+I also will add a `workflows.md` with some *real life* examples soon.

 ## Prepared components/modules